 The gimmick is basically to get you to invest your time and effort so that you feel later you rather pay then having to look for and learn a new tool from scratch.
 So they give you a very limited tool, whose limitations aren’t always clear from the beginning, then ask for $3,000 for a simple little feature that is only in the paid version.
 Because you already wasted one month of labor getting the ‘free’ tool to work, because it lacked documentation, testing and technical support, now you are stuck and feel the $3,000 are less of a waste than starting over.

-What about paid backup tools?
+What about affordable paid backup tools?

-With a paid backup solution you get a fully functional trial that lasts over 20 days.
+With a paid, yet affordable backup solution you get a fully functional trial that lasts over 20 days.
 During that time you can get all your questions answered by qualified technical support and even get assistance setting up everything, and receive recommendations on how to make the most of your future investment.
-Once you feel comfortable, you pay the $249 and move on with your life knowing that a technical support team is always available to help you out if you need assistance.
+Once you feel comfortable, you pay the $249 and move on knowing that a technical support team is always available to help you out if you need assistance.
 If you need to make a quick decision, the technical support team can answer all your questions even before you start your trial.
 That way you don’t waste any time at all if the solution doesn’t fit your needs.

 Which scenario sounds better in your opinion?